inoxlang/inox/docs/language-reference/serializable-data-structures.md

 ## Records

-Records are the immutable equivalent of objects, their properties can only have immutable values.
+Records are the immutable counterparts of objects, their properties can only have immutable values.

 ```
 record = #{